ResearchComputing/Documentation/docs/software/llms.md

 ```
 module load hf-transformers
 ```
-Once this module has been loaded, you will be within the `uv` envrionment named `hf-transformers-env`.
+Once this module has been loaded, you will be within the `uv` environment named `hf-transformers-env`.
 This environment will allow you to run all Transformers usage examples on this page.

 ````